Tyrrrz/YoutubeExplode/ReadMe.md

 #### Downloading video streams

-Every YouTube video has a number of streams available, differing in containers, video quality, bitrate, framerate, and other properties.
+Every YouTube video has a number of streams available, differing in containers, video quality, bit rate, frame rate, and other properties.
 Additionally, depending on the content of the stream, the streams are further divided into 3 categories:

 - Muxed streams — contain both video and audio